smnorris/bcfishpass/docs/01_background.md

 1. Natural barriers to fish passage (waterfalls, subsurface flow, steep gradients, other)

-2. The potential range of accessible streams for various fish species, based on swimming ability (ie, identify all stream downstream of natural barriers), referred to in this document as '*potentially accessible habitat*'
+2. The potential range of accessible streams for various fish species, based on swimming ability (ie, identify all stream downstream of natural barriers), referred to in this document as '*naturally accessible habitat*'

 3. Streams with the potential to support spawning and rearing stages of various species life cycles (based on stream slope and modelled discharge / channel width intrinsic potential (IP) models), referred to in this document as '*spawning/rearing habitat*'